1 Ranked Children’s Hospital by U.S. News & World Report

 The Down Syndrome Program at Boston Children’s Hospital offers comprehensive services for parents and children with Down syndrome from newborns to 22 years.
 We can individualize our services for families as needed, but we wanted to share below the basic information of what to expect in our clinics and appointments.

 ALL APPOINTMENTS TAKE PLACE ON FEGAN 10TH FLOOR

 Families of newborns or young babies are welcome to come in for an individual appointment with our DS Program Director, Dr. Emily Davidson.
 This is typically a 90 minute appointment where the doctor will review medical history, discuss development, and answer any questions the family may have.
 We consider this an introductory visit prior to joining our Thursday morning clinic for children ages 8 months to 3 years old.
-Families will be given a date of their first Thursday morning clinic visit at the same time of setting up this New Baby appointment.
-We ask that families have their pediatrician fax newborn discharge summary reports, blood work results, and any other important information about their baby for us to prepare for the visit.
+We ask that families have their pediatrician fax newborn discharge summary reports, blood work results, and any other important information about their baby to us prior to the visit.